khanlab/hippunfold/docs/tutorials/standardBIDS.md

     └── sub-002/
     ...

-In this case, the T1w image is used only to register to a standardized template (CITI168), making it possible to reorient, upsample, and crop around the left and right hippocampi (this is referred to within HippUnfold as `space-corobl`).
+The T1w image is used to register to a standardized template (CITI168), making it possible to reorient, upsample, and crop around the left and right hippocampi (this is referred to within HippUnfold as `space-corobl`).
 Note that only the T1w image needs to have a whole-brain field of view.
-By default, both of these input images are coregistered and preprocessed, but this can be skipped with the flags `--skip_coreg` and `--skip_preproc`, repsectively, if this was already run on the data in `PATH_TO_BIDS_DIR`.
+By default, any additional input images are coregistered and preprocessed, but this can be skipped with the flags `--skip_coreg` and `--skip_preproc`, repsectively.

 More examples of possible BIDS-compliant datasets can be found in [hippunfold/test\_data/](https://github.com/khanlab/hippunfold/tree/master/test_data).

 ## Different input modalities
-By default, HippUnfold expects the `PATH_TO_BIDS_DIR` to contain at least one T2w file on which performance for segmenting intrahippocampal structures like the SRLM has been shown to be optimal.
-However, we have also provided models trained with T1w or DWI data, or, users can input their own custom manual segmentations for unfolding, which can be specified with the `--modality` flag.
+By default, HippUnfold expects the `PATH_TO_BIDS_DIR` to contain at least one T1w file for segmenting intrahippocampal structures like the SRLM.
+However, we have also provided models trained with T1w, T2w, or DWI data, or, users can input their own custom manual segmentations for unfolding, which can be specified with the `--modality` flag.
 For example: